 This post is the third in a three-part series about engaging middle and high school students in choice reading by running a book club in the classroom.
+Keep reading to explore some independent reading accountability ideas and assessments.
 Click here to begin with Part 1.

 When dedicating a fair share of class time to any reading program, it’s vital to have accountability procedures in place.
 Students need to know how they will be assessed up front because it reassures them that although this experience as a whole is new, the teacher has a plan, and fairness will reign supreme (as much as possible, that is).